vgtmhl/repo-search/README.md

 - a search bar that accepts a string, which is used to make a (debounced) call to the gitbhub repositories api.

-- one card per result, shown in waves of 10 cards.
+- one card per result, shown in pages of 5 cards.
 The card should contain:

   - the logo of the repo's owner
   - repo's title